BimmerBass/CopperChess/README.md

     - Legal-move generation function[2].
     - **Perft @ depth 5 speed is around: 1 second.** (from starting position)
 - Static evaluation function.
-    - It is being re-written at the moment.
     - Has the following piece-values in centipawns:
-        - Pawn middlegame: 100
+        - Pawn middlegame: 171
-        - Knight middlegame: 657
+        - Knight middlegame: 866
-        - Bishop middlegame: 585
+        - Bishop middlegame: 823
-        - Rook middlegame: 821
+        - Rook middlegame: 1084
-        - Queen middlegame: 1625
+        - Queen middlegame: 2218
-        - Pawn endgame: 120
+        - Pawn endgame: 61
-        - Knight endgame: 311
+        - Knight endgame: 364
-        - Bishop endgame: 307
+        - Bishop endgame: 348
-        - Rook endgame: 531
+        - Rook endgame: 631
-        - Queen endgame: 913
+        - Queen endgame: 1248
         - King: 20000
         - These values can be tweaked to adjust the engine's playing style.
     - Piece-square tables.
-I am working on adjusting the endgame-specific tables (at the moment, many are the same as middlegame psqt's)
+Both for the middlegame and endgame.
     - King evaluation:
         - Bonus for castling in the middlegame
         - Penalty for being on other ranks than the back rank in middlegame.